-Make sure you are not blacklisted by checking at one of the sites listed in the paragraph below.
-Remember, no matter to what extent your site is blacklisted, you must act quickly.
+No matter to what extent your site is blacklisted, you must act quickly.
 The longer you take, the more customers you are going to lose.
 Seeing your site associated with warnings or spam just once will damage the trust a customer has in your brand.

-Also, never send emails to purchased lists.
+Never send emails to purchased lists.
 These users are not interested in your business, and you are putting yourself at risk of being blacklisted.
 It’s not worth it.
 If you have used purchased lists in the past, please stop.
 Emailing people without their express permission is actually illegal in many countries around the world.

 Instead, create a page on your site where visitors can sign up for your newsletter or receive email alerts from your site.
 Clearly state what users are signing up to.
 You could even use a system that requires new sign-ups to respond to an email confirming they want to receive your communications.
 This guarantees they want to be on the list.

 Check the spelling and grammar of the emails you send and be careful about how many people you email at once.
 Limit the number of emails you send in bulk.

 Check out this blog to learn more about the 10 things that impact email deliverability, and how to avoid your messages landing in the spam folder.